We all have to buy groceries. And while some of us rush in, get what we came for, and head to the cashier, we often tend to leave money on the table.

 A lot of money.

-You see?
-Groceries are the second largest expense after housing.
+Groceries are the third largest expense after housing and transportation costs.
 Surprisingly, it’s also one of the easiest areas to reduce your expenses.

 When I was working on paying off my debt, the first place I started making changes was my grocery budget.

-I researched and tried so many strategies to reduce my grocery cost.
+I researched and tried so many strategies to reduce my grocery budget.

 Some things worked really well, while others, even though they worked, were more time consuming.